top of page

 RAMP logo

 I am registered on RAMP (Register of Animal Musculoskeletal Practitioners), which I was able to do as soon as I graduated.
 This is because during my degree I completed a large number of practical hours.
-My degree course at Writtle University College was the first course that allowed their graduates direct entry to RAMP!
+My degree course at Writtle University College was the first ever course that allowed their graduates direct entry to RAMP!
 RAMP also requires me to do 50 hours of continual professional development (CPD) every 2 years, in order to stay on the register.

 Flexible